markomanninen/hyml/doc/full.rst

     -- `cl-who <http://weitz.de/cl-who/>`__

+And to be honest, I've made it several times with other languages.

 **Python**

 Since Hy is a rather new language wrapper, there was no dedicated generator available (natively written) for it.
 Or at least I didn't find them.
 Maybe this is also, because one could easily use Python libraries.
 Any Python library can be imported to Hy with a simple `import` clause.
 And vice versa, any Hy module can be imported to Python with the ordinary `(import)` command.

-I had made html generator module for Python four years ago, namely `tagpy`, which is now called `Remarkuple3 <https://github.com/markomanninen/remarkuple3>`__.
+I had made tag generator module for Python four years ago, namely `tagpy`, which is now called `Remarkuple3 <https://github.com/markomanninen/remarkuple3>`__.
 It is a general purpose class with automatic tag object creation on the fly.
 It follows strictly XML specifications.
 I should show some core parts of it.

 First the tag class: